Our Path to a Cure

 Gene therapy uses genes as medicine.

-When a gene contains an error (known as a mutation), the protein it produces may not work properly or may not work at all.
-In genetic conditions like SCN2A, this single error can have devastating consequences.
+When a gene contains an error (known as a mutation), the amount of protein produced may be reduced or may not function properly.
+In genetic conditions like SCN2A, this single change can significantly affect brain development and communication.

-Some SCN2A mutations are known as loss-of-function (LOF) mutations.
-This means the gene is unable to produce enough working protein for the brain to function normally.
+Some SCN2A variants are known as loss-of-function (LOF).
+This means one copy of the gene is not working as expected, resulting in reduced production of the protein needed for normal brain function.

-A key challenge in gene therapy is safely delivering a gene into the right cells inside the body.
+A key challenge in gene therapy is safely delivering therapeutic instructions into the right cells inside the body.

 To do this, researchers use specially engineered viral vectors.
 Viruses naturally evolved to deliver genetic material into cells.
 Scientists can remove the parts of the virus that cause disease and repurpose it as a safe delivery vehicle.